 Aginteak eta elementu elkarreragileak

-Kirigami offers a wide selection of different interactive elements that you can use in your applications.
+Kirigami makes use of a wide selection of different interactive elements from Qt that you can use in your applications.
 Each different type has slightly different interaction styles, visual styles, and functionality.
 Using the right type of control in your application can help make your user interface more responsive and intuitive.

 Botoiak